jrobi133/John-Robinson-Workout-Tracker/README.md

 [![Website](https://img.shields.io/website-portfolio-down-green-red/http/lbesson.bitbucket.org.svg)](https://jrobi133.github.io/PortfolioJohnRobinson/index.html)
 ## Description:

 This application is a workout tracker to help keep track of workouts.
-You can see this site deployted by clicking here: https://johnsworkouttracker.herokuapp.com
+You can see this site deployed by clicking here: https://johnsworkouttracker.herokuapp.com

 ## Table of Contents: